Is A Homemade Weed Killer A Better Choice Than Roundup?

 Glyphosate is a non-selective herbicide (plant killer) and the active ingredient in Roundup.

 Studies conducted by the National Institutes of Health indicate that the chemical is an endocrine disruptor.
-Glyphosate could have negative and long-lasting ill effects on the reproductive health and general health of humans and other mammals. [source]
+Glyphosate could have negative and long-lasting ill effects on human and other mammals’ reproductive health and general health. [source]

 The institute warns that “proper application” makes no difference to the inherent danger of the chemical.
 Even very low doses can have massive deleterious effects.